folio-org/folio-analytics/sql/report_queries/item_count/README.md

   <summary>Click to read more!</summary>

   * The piece counts of item records are summed for the piece counts (which assumes that all item records have peice counts, even if only one piece).
-  * LOCATION INFORMMATION IS assigned by permanent location.
+  * Location information is assigned by permanent location.
   * Modify this query to suit your local needs.
 This query was built to include many of the measures commonly used to get overall item and piece counts, such as those that record bibliographic format and library location information.
 Your library will not need all of these measures.
 Some parameter filters are available.
 We also try to spell out which assumptions are made (some of which individual institutions may need to adjust), and requests not yet addressed.
   * Queries to count e-resources (whether tracked through the ERM or the Inventory) are available separately.
 Each reporter must know where their institution’s various resources are tracked and should find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.
   * Note that it is generally assumed that if you need a holdings count as of a certain date, you take it on that date; while you may be able to use processing dates to exclude resources newly added after a certain date, you cannot get back titles that were withdrawn or transferred.